Correlated Dynamics in Marketing Sensitivities: Literature

-Building on this body of work, we develop a cross-category, individual-level, Bayesian nonparametric model that captures the dynamics of customers' preference parameters in a given category, as well as the cross-category nature of the dynamics in preferences.
-By building a flexible, cross-category dynamic preference model, we allow information learned about how customers' preference parameters have evolved in one category to be transferred across categories, and inform predictions of preference evolution in another category by sharing common latent factors that affect all of customers' preference parameters.
-Such information sharing allows us to forecast customer's brand choice more accurately and produces more reliable estimates of price elasticities.
+Building on this body of work, we develop a cross-category, individual-level, Bayesian nonparametric model that captures the dynamics of customers' preference parameters in a given category, as well as the cross-category nature of the dynamics in preferences, through a dynamic latent factor structure.
+Through this model, we allow information learned about how customers' preference parameters have evolved in one category to be transferred across categories, and inform predictions of preference evolution in another category.
+Such information sharing allows us to forecast customers' brand choices more accurately, and produces more reliable estimates of quantities of interest like price elasticity.